SteffenBauer/sgtpuzzles-extended/README.md

     * Pressing '+' automatically sets all possible game clues
     * Pressing '-' removes all impossible game clues
     * Pressing a number while no grid cell is selected highlights all grid cells with that number.
 Left/Right click on a clue in this highlight mode sets the number / removes the clue.
-* Slant:
-    * Extended the generator to three difficulty levels "Easy", "Tricky", "Hard"
-    * New puzzle variation: "Creek", implementation of [Creek](http://www.janko.at/Raetsel/Creek/index.htm)
+* Creek: Path-finding puzzle, implementation of [Creek](http://www.janko.at/Raetsel/Creek/index.htm)
+    * Fully implemented and playable
 * Undead:
     * More sophisticated puzzle generator
     * Four difficulty levels "Easy", "Normal", "Tricky", "Hard"
     * New option "Remove clues", similiar to the option in the 'Magnets' puzzle
 * Unequal:
     * New puzzle variation: "Kropki", implementation of [Kropki](http://wiki.logic-masters.de/index.php?title=Kropki/de)
+* Walls: New puzzle "Walls", find a path through a maze of walls
+    * Playable.
+Needs still lots of work.
 * Unfinished/Stellar: New puzzle "Stellar", implementation of [Sternenhaufen](http://www.janko.at/Raetsel/Sternenhaufen/index.htm)
     * So far playable in difficulty "Normal".
-* Unfinished/Walls: New puzzle "Walls", find a path through a maze of walls
-    * Playable.
-Needs still lots of work.

 ## Usage: